winghojackyli/real-estate-react/README.md

 - **Bootstrap**: CSS framework for responsive and visually appealing designs.
 - **bcryptjs**: Library for hashing passwords before storing them in the database.

+## Deployment

+The application is deployed and accessible at: [Live Demo](https://real-estate-react-lime.vercel.app)

 ## Getting Help

 If you encounter issues or need assistance, feel free to [create an issue](https://github.com/winghojackyli/real-estate-react/issues) in the GitHub repository.